droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 ### Following the Ringmaster
 If one or more players follow Rictavio out of the Blue Water Inn, they can follow him to <span class="citation">N2f.
 Stable (p.
 101)</span> without difficulty.

 Once inside, Rictavio removes the parcel from his coat, withdraws two apples, and proceeds to feed them to his horse, Drusilla.
-Once Drusilla has finished eating, Rictavio checks his surroundings, forcing any hidden players to succeed on a DC 18 group Dexterity (Stealth) check or be detected.
+Once Drusilla has finished eating, Rictavio is attentive to his surroundings.
+GM should make a secret roll for any players who Avoid Notice with a DC 25 Stealth check or be detected.

-> [!info]+ **Group Checks**
-> See <span class="citation">Group Checks (<em>Player's Handbook</em>, p.
-175)</span> for more information on how to use group ability checks.

 > [!abstract]+ **Detecting Magic**
 > If a player casts _detect magic_ while in Rictavio's presence, they can immediately notice: